 I have spent the last nine years being trained by Kim Payne and his staff at the Simplicity Parenting Institute.
-The foundation of our work is focused on simplifying in four main areas: environment, rhythm, scheduling, and the adult world.
-We find that the more we simplify these areas, the less overwhelm and anxiety our children (and us!) feel.
+The foundation of our work is focused on simplifying four main areas: environment, rhythm, scheduling, and the adult world.
+We find that the more we simplify these areas, the less overwhelmed and anxious our children (and us!) feel.

 I want to look at number two as it is coming up over and over again from parents I’m working with: Rhythm.

 We hear a lot about rhythm in Waldorf circles; especially in early childhood.
 Yet, for many of us, it remains elusive.
 I find that rhythm is the one aspect of parenting that many of us yearn for yet few of us know how to put it into place.
 We see people make pretty colorful charts that seem unrealistic or we create a beautiful rhythm for morning to night but then struggle to implement it.